 Fetal alcohol syndrome (dysmorphic)

-Q86.0 is a billable ICD-10-CM code that can be used to indicate a diagnosis for reimbursement purposes.
+Q86.0 is a billable/specific ICD-10-CM code that can be used to indicate a diagnosis for reimbursement purposes.

 A condition occurring in fetus or newborn due to in utero ethanol exposure when mother consumed alcohol during pregnancy.
 It is characterized by a cluster of irreversible birth defects including abnormalities in physical, mental, and behavior development (such as fetal growth retardation; mental retardation; attention deficit and disruptive behavior disorders) with varied degree of severity in an individual.